HowMuchDoINeed.co logo

 How much raised bed soil do I need?

-This depends on your bed's length, width, and height.
-Multiply these together (using the same units) to get the volume.
-For example, a 2m x 1m x 0.5m bed needs 1 cubic metre (1,000 litres) of soil.
-Try the raised bed soil calculator for instant results.
+It depends on your bed's length, width, and height — multiply all three together (same units throughout) and you've got your volume.
+A 2m × 1m × 0.5m bed needs 1 cubic metre (1,000 litres) of soil.
+If you'd rather not do the maths yourself, the raised bed soil calculator spits out the answer instantly.

 How much is raised bed soil?

-Soil prices vary widely by region, quality, and quantity.
+Prices vary by region, quality, and quantity.
 In the UK, expect to pay £50–£100 per bulk bag (about 700L), or £3–£6 per 40L bag.
 In North America, prices might range from $30–$80 per cubic yard.
-Buying in bulk is usually cheaper per litre or cubic foot.
+Buying in bulk is usually cheaper per litre or cubic foot — same logic as buying teabags by the hundred rather than the box of ten.

 How much soil for a 4x8 raised bed?